 USB-A connectors have flat connectors that plug into standard USB ports.
 USB-C connectors, which are a newer type of connection for Apple devices, have a square shape.
 USB-C-to-lightning cables offer quicker charging than USB-A-to-lightning cables.

 Charging efficiency is the measure of how quickly a lightning cable charges a device.
-Testing charging efficiency is simple: Let the device’s battery die, then connect the device to a wall outlet via a lightning cable, and see how quickly the battery can reach a full charge.
-The charging efficiency can be enhanced by using a USB-C-to-lightning charging cable, which offers a quicker charge.
+Testing charging efficiency is simple: Let the device’s battery die, then connect the device to a wall outlet via a lightning cable and see how quickly the battery can reach a full charge.
+The charging efficiency can be enhanced by using a USB-C-to-lightning charging cable, which offers a quicker charge than a basic cable.

-When shopping for lightning cables, you might notice that some are labeled with certification designations such as MFi, ETL, and FCC.
+Some lightning cables are labeled with certification designations such as MFi, ETL, and FCC.
 These designations can be found on an authentication chip inside each cable and on the cable’s packaging.
-It’s important to seek out certified products because using noncertified, knockoff lightning cables can damage your smartphone and other devices.
+It’s important to seek out certified products because using noncertified knockoff lightning cables can damage your smartphone and other devices.

-When one’s Apple devices are not compatible with other high-tech accessories and devices, adapters can help bridge the technological gap.
+When Apple devices are not compatible with other high-tech accessories and devices, adapters can help bridge the technological gap.
 For example, lightning-to-headphone jack adapters allow iPhone owners to use their smartphones with headphones that connect via audio plug.
 Lightning-to-HDMI adapters connect an Apple device to an HDTV.
 Some lightning cables have USB ports that connect cameras or keyboards to Apple devices.
-As you’re shopping for lightning cables to keep your Apple gear charged and connected, you may also want to give some thought to which adapters you may need.
+As shoppers look for lightning cables to keep their Apple gear charged and connected, they may also want to give some thought to which adapters they might need.